david-tejada/rango/readme.md

 To toggle it you have to use the command `keyboard toggle` or press `ctrl-shift-5` in Firefox.
 In Chrome and Edge you have to set the shortcut manually since there is a limit of four shortcuts we can set by default.
 You'll see the toolbar icon shows a little orange dot when keyboard clicking is on.
 To allow typing text in pages, keyboard clicking will be off whenever the element in focus accepts text input.

+#### Focus

+- `focus <target>`: Focus the target element.

+#### Focus and Enter

+Clicking with Rango might fail on some elements.
+For example, clicking on elements that copy things to the clipboard almost always fails because the browser thinks there was no user interaction and disallows it.
+To avoid this pitfall you might use the following command.

+- `flick <target>`: Focus an element and then press enter with talon.

 ### Open in a New Tab

 - `blank <target>`: Opens the link in a new tab.
 If you use multiple targets all the links will open in new tabs and the first one will receive focus.